tmetodie/Programming101-Python-2016/week12/03-Snake/README.md

 ### Vector2D

 This class must to have the following methods:
-- add, sub, mul, div, negative
+- add, sub, mul, negative

 #### Example